-Joel Abelson enters his first season as head coach of the Skyforce.
-He was introduced as the 15th head coach in franchise history on August 10 after spending the past five seasons as an associate head coach/assistant coach in the NBA Development League.
+Pat Delany enters his first season as head coach of the Skyforce.
+He was introduced as the 16th head coach in franchise history on August 14 after spending the past 11 seasons in various roles within the HEAT organization.

-Van Kooten was an assistant varsity and head junior varsity coach at Baltic High School last season.
-A four-year member of the basketball team at Dordt College, he works full-time at Dakota Sports and is also a part-time basketball specialist at Sanford POWER TIBBS Basketball Academy.
+Van Kooten served as head and assistant coach for the Southwest Minnesota Stars AAU basketball program and also assisted with the Roosevelt High School basketball program in the summers of 2011 and 2012.
+He was an assistant varsity and head junior varsity coach at Baltic High School during the 2011-12 season.
+A four-year member of the basketball team at Dordt College, Van Kooten is also a part-time basketball specialist at Sanford POWER TIBBS Basketball Academy.

 The Pella, Iowa native graduated from Dordt in May of 2010 with a bachelorís degree in Business Administration.